By using this site, you agree to the Privacy Policy and Terms of Use.

 Key takeaways

-• Critically ill patients are uniquely vulnerable: Impaired decision-making capacity and therapeutic misconception demand heightened ethical scrutiny in all research involving this population
+• Critically ill patients are uniquely vulnerable: According to the Pkhakadze commentary, impaired decision-making capacity and therapeutic misconception demand heightened ethical scrutiny in all research involving this population

 • Three pillars are non-negotiable: Independent ethical review, informed consent, and proportional risk–benefit assessment must be applied to every critically ill patient research protocol

-• Georgia’s laws meet international standards: National legislation fully aligns with WHO, CIOMS, and ICH guidelines, providing a comprehensive framework that protects both patients and researchers
+• Georgia’s laws meet international standards: The Pkhakadze analysis demonstrates that national legislation fully aligns with WHO, CIOMS, and ICH guidelines, providing a comprehensive framework that protects both patients and researchers

 Frequently asked questions